prasannasPitch/Projects_Self_Driving_Car/Localization_Particle_filter/README.md

 Self-Driving Car Engineer Nanodegree Program

 <p align="justify">
 The goal of the project is to localize the movement of the kidnapped vehicle  with a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
 In this project, a 2 dimensional particle filter is implemented in C++.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step the filter, it will also get observation and control data.
+At each time step the filter, it will also get observation and control data with which the corresponding location can be approximated.
 </p>

 ## Table Content: ##